lhao03/lhao03.github.io/posts/notes/2019-12-31-design-justice.md

 to the full breadth of potential users, then UCD reproduces exclusion by centering their needs.

 > designers tend to unconsciously default to imag- ined users whose experiences are similar to their own.

+> even diverse design teams tend to default to imagined users who belong to the dominant social group.

+* stand-in strategy: user personas